Deep Learning for Social Analytics

 Grading

-Students are evaluated based on their solutions of challenges assigned on each topic as well as a final team project.
+Students are evaluated based on their solutions of challenges assigned on each block as well as a final team project.

 Registration